 What's new in the Python world in 2020

-While the existence of Python 3 is definitely not news, let’s take a quick look at this most recent version of the language.
+While the existence of Python 3 is definitely not news, let's look at this most recent version of the language.
 It was first presented in December 2008.
-Despite the fact that the actual current version (3.8) differs slightly from its 3.0 (or Py3k) predecessor, changes haven’t been huge, at least in terms of compatibility.
+Even though the current version (3.8) differs slightly from its 3.0 (or Py3k) predecessor, changes haven't been huge, at least in compatibility.

 The shift between versions 3 and 2, on the other hand, was big.
-There is no backwards compatibility at all.
+There is no backward compatibility at all.
 As such, it might surprise you that, even as recently as 2-4 years ago, there was no clear preference between versions 2 and 3.
-No backwards compatibility would mean porting multiple legacy applications and modules, which wasn’t a trivial task.
-Those who felt it wouldn’t be a worthwhile endeavour simply continued on with Python 2.
-The community didn’t so much resist the change as it avoided it - but only for a time.
+No backward compatibility would mean porting multiple legacy applications and modules, which wasn't trivial.
+Those who felt it wouldn't be a worthwhile endeavor simply continued on with Python 2.
+The community didn't resist the change so much as it avoided it - but only for a time.

 As of 01.01.2020, Python 2 is officially dead.
 That is, it has been retired.
-Those of us new to the world of Python development, or at least those not working on legacy apps, don’t need to worry about the change very much.
-(It’s a lot like what happened with Ruby 1.9).
+Those new to the world of Python development, or at least those not working on legacy apps, don't need to worry much about the change.
+(It's a lot like what happened with Ruby 1.9).
 Those whose Python 2.x apps are still operational might need to consider switching to Python 3 in the near future.

 Python from a Ruby expert's perspective - tools of the trade

-Every programmer has their own preferred set of tools, patterns and well-known solutions.
-Because of this, you might be reluctant to make the switch from Ruby to Python, as you wouldn’t have access to all the things you like.
+Every programmer has their own preferred set of tools, patterns, and well-known solutions.
+Because of this, you might be reluctant to switch from Ruby to Python, as you wouldn't have access to everything you like.
 But worry not!
-We’ve prepared a quick breakdown of what’s available for both of these languages, and how the tools available compare to each other.
+We've prepared a quick breakdown of what's available for both of these languages and how the tools available compare to each other.

 IDE

-If you’re coming from the RubyMine world, then starting your journey with Python using PyCharm should be pretty painless.
-The whole IDE is almost identical, with only minor colour changes and language specific features.
-Which is hardly surprising, as the same company created both.
+If you're from the RubyMine world, starting your journey with Python using PyCharm should be pretty painless.
+The whole IDE is almost identical, with only minor color changes and language-specific features, which is hardly surprising, as the same company created both.

-You might also want to take a look at other solutions, such as Spyder (if you’re interested in data analytics and data science), or PyDev which is essentially an Eclipse port for Python.
+You might also want to look at other solutions, such as Spyder (if you're interested in data analytics and data science), or PyDev, essentially an Eclipse port for Python.
 Other plugins for a typical IDE include Atom and Sublime Text.
 Everyone should be able to find something for themselves.

 Packages

 In the Ruby world, package management is ruled by gems.
-Python has a close equivalent, called pip.
-Using it is fairly straightforward, and it has received recommendations by the Python core team.
+Python has a close equivalent called pip.
+Using it is fairly straightforward, and recommendations have been received from the Python core team.

 Package versioning

-By now you might be wondering about how to accomplish scenarios with multiple versions of different packets under specific bags.
-We have good news for all rvm, rbenv enthusiasts: there are viable alternatives in the Python ecosystem, virtualenv and pyenv.
-It’s difficult to declare one superior to the other - it’s a matter of personal preferences.
+You might be wondering how to accomplish scenarios with multiple versions of different packets under specific bags.
+We have good news for all rvm and rbenv enthusiasts: there are viable alternatives in the Python ecosystem, virtualenv, and pyenv.
+It's difficult to declare one superior to the other - it's a matter of personal preferences.

 Working with virtualenv involves two main shell commands:

 That's pretty much it!
 You have a nice sandbox with only those packages that you want.
-If you want to change them, just hit `$ deactivate` and it’s done.
+If you want to change them, hit $ deactivate, and it's done.
 Quick and easy.

 Shell

-Python offers its own shell, IPython, which allows for real-time interpretation.
-In the Ruby world, we can call it Python’s irb alternative.
-Like with Ruby, a developer can easily run snippets or load entire methods to namespace and play around.
-Typically for an interpreter, IPython allows rapid testing of new libraries and debugging.
+Python offers its shell, IPython, which allows for real-time interpretation.
+In the Ruby world, we can call it Python's irb alternative.
+Like Ruby, a developer can easily run snippets or load entire methods to namespace and play around.
+Typically, for an interpreter, IPython allows rapid testing and debugging of new libraries.

 Debugging